armorasha/Foodonya_Laravel/README.md

 ## License and Usage
-This public repository can only be used for educational purposes.
+This public repository can only be used for educational purposes and cannot be used for any commercial purposes.

 ## Appendix
 ### About Laravel Framework